juanchosaravia/autodsl/README.md

 }
 ```
 For this example, the processor will detect that "Address" is also marked with "@AutoDsl"
-so it will provide an extra function to initialize the field directly using the builder.
+so it will provide an extra function to initialize the field directly using the builder,
+with the custom builder name, if any.

 #### Auto generated builder
 Internally will be generating the builder class and extension function for the annotated class.